All Episodes

 Can you take her to court for that?

-We we've we have um asked her to recuse herself and we have our attorneys involved.
+We have asked her to recuse herself, and we have our attorneys involved.

 We want to make sure that they print enough ballots because we think there's going to be a massive turnout, and this isn't going to be your typical midterm election.

-We think we're going to have turnouts that rival um, you know, general main elect elections in in even presidential years.
+We think we're going to have turnouts that rival General Maine elections in even presidential years.

 That's how interested the people of Arizona are in this election.

-Well, the I I've noticed the polls have tightened a little bit for uh Blake Masters in the Senate race there.
+Well, I've noticed the polls have tightened a little bit for Blake Masters in the Senate race there.

-Uh I'm not exactly sure why, because uh both of you seem to be terrific candidates for Arizona and in touch with the people of Arizona.
+I'm not exactly sure why, because both of you seem to be terrific candidates for Arizona and in touch with the people of Arizona.

-Uh we know, for example, Mark Kelly's not lifted a finger On border security, and and Katie Hobbs has gone out there and literally said it's ridiculous to focus on the border and openly supports amnesty.
+We know, for example, Mark Kelly has not lifted a finger on border security, and Katie Hobbs has gone out there and literally said it's ridiculous to focus on the border and openly supports amnesty.

-Uh so they're not exactly in touch with what what the reality is in your state.
+So they're not exactly in touch with what the reality is in your state.

 Well, yeah, I mean, exactly.